 Competent Termite Inspectors Should Recognize Signs of Termites in Maryland Homes

 Subterranean termites enter homes and other wood structures through cracks in the foundations, floors and walls to feed.
 They may construct mud tubes that help them avoid predators and protect them from dehydration during their travels.
 These tubes are visible on wood in crawl spaces or on foundations and should alert any competent termite damage contractors or inspectors that there is a subterranean termite infestation.

 Additionally, termites may make their way into your home through wood items or plants that have contact with your walls.
 You may notice other signs of an infestation, such as holes in the drywall, peeling paint, discoloration, loose tiles and floorboards or maze-like patterns in furniture.
-If you have discovered termite damage in your recently purchased Maryland home, contact Whitney, LLP to request a free consultation.
+If you have discovered termite damage in your recently purchased Maryland home, contact Whitney, LLP to request a legal consultation.

 A Maryland Termite Lawyer Can Handle Your Damage Claim

 The costs of repair after an infestation can often reach five and even six figures.
 However, you do not have to deal with the financial burden if your Maryland home’s termite damage was the result of someone else’s negligence.
 If a termite inspector, real estate agent, landlord or other party was responsible for failing to disclose or failing to eradicate a termite infestation, they can be held liable for the damages that you have incurred.